Immunization Requirements for Grades TK-8

 7th Grade Varicella and Tdap:

-All students entering, advancing or transferring into 7th grade for the 2021-22 school year and beyond will need proof of an adolescent whooping cough booster immunization (called “Tdap”), two doses of MMR, and two doses of Varicella for school entry.
+All students entering, advancing or transferring into 7th grade for the 2023-24 school year and beyond will need proof of an adolescent whooping cough booster immunization (called “Tdap”) and two doses of Varicella for school entry.

 Starting January 1, 2021, (SB 276 and SB 714) new immunization medical exemptions can only be issued through the California Immunization Registry- Medical Exemption (CAIR-ME) website by physicians licensed in California.
 Schools can only accept from parents new medical exemptions that are issued CAIR-ME.

 A parent can create an account and log in to CAIR-ME to submit a request for a medical exemption.
 The parent takes the exemption request number to their child's physician who can log into CAIR-ME to issue the exemption.
 Once the exemption is issued, the physician prints the two-page form and provides a copy for the parent to give to their child's school.

 Varicella Immunization requirement for TK/K-12 admission or for advancement into the 7th grade a school can no longer accept a 'history of chickenpox (had disease)'.
 This is not sufficient documentation to meet the school requirements.
 A medical exemption document may be used for a child who had chickenpox disease that was documented by a physician.
 This is usually done by the physician having a titer done to verify the immunity.
 See medical exemption requirements above.